What GDPR means for data-driven marketing

 One of the most disruptive elements of the GDPR is the need for brands to obtain informed and unambiguous consent to process a user’s data for each individual use case their data will be used for.
 This represents a stark contrast to the way in which most consumer data is collected today, through invisible tracking pixels tied to cookies, largely harvested without the end user’s consent or knowledge.

 What are the different types of data relevant to GDPR?

 How exactly the GDPR will impact marketers’ use of data, requires us first to look at the different types of data in play today.

-Data can be broadly broken out into 3 distinct categories, 1st, 2nd and 3rd party data.
+Data can be broadly broken out into three distinct categories, first-, second-, and third-party data.

 This is data collected via YOUR owned properties and is your most valuable asset because of its exclusivity, provenance and high quality.

 Best of all it is free of charge!
-1st party data includes but is not limited to:
+First-party data includes but is not limited to:

 - Customer information held in your CRM